Brett-Tanner/souls-like-strings/games/reviews/hollow_knight_silksong.md

   - I tried luring one into the shaft up into the hidden room and pogo-ing on it, but not enough height
 - Totally innocent guy trapped by cruel light hoarder
 - Guy who leaves creepy messages on his ground floor and lives(?) at the top of a platform-less vertical shaft
+- Big scary skull thing right at the top on the left wall
 - What's the black thing that falls out of my cocoon when it breaks and why does it look like me?
   - Am I a void/spider hybrid or something?